 - Improves quality of life for affected persons and their caregivers

 - Allows you to start a brain health plan earlier, which can slow progression.

-- Dementia Care Aware provides a 90-minute core training for the Cognitive Health Assessment (CHA) that can be done over time and offers CME/CE credits and MOC.
+- Dementia Care Aware provides an at most, 90-minute core training for the Cognitive Health Assessment (CHA) that can be done over time and offers CME/CE credits and MOC.

 - Providers who take the training are eligible to bill for this assessment for patients 65 and older with Medi-Cal only using code 1494F.